Mindy Lewis: 1990–1997

 While dealing with living at the Spaulding mansion with Alexandra, Mindy also had to deal with the custody trial between Vanessa and Bridget for Peter Lewis.
 Upset that Vanessa divorced Billy to have a better chance at getting custody of her adoptive son, Mindy, nonetheless, supported Vanessa by breaking into Ross Marler's office to steal papers regarding the custody case.
 Later, to everyone's delight, Vanessa and Bridget finally agreed to share custody of Peter.
 In the meantime, Mindy and Alex's relationship continued to be strained and, after Mindy returned from a business trip to Milan, she talked Nick into letting Dylan build them their own house.
 Meanwhile, Mindy felt neglected by Nick because of his job at Spaulding and decided that they should adopt a baby.
 In the meantime, Mindy became concerned that corporate intrigue at Spaulding had changed Nick.
 Soon the marriage became strained and Mindy moved out.
 Finally, in 1995, the adoption agency wrote that the couple had been approved to adopt a little girl.
 Although Mindy was still insecure of her future with Nick, she agreed to have the baby and moved back to the Spaulding house with him, this time surprisingly with Alex urging Nick to fight to keep the marriage together.
-Unfortunately, Mindy became obsessed by the preparation for the baby.
+Mindy then became obsessed by the preparation for the baby.
 Nick noticed this and lied to Mindy that there case had been rejected after a case worker visit.
 Brokenhearted, Mindy confessed to Nick that she had only returned to him because of the baby and that she no longer loved him.
 Later, Mindy asked the case worker, Mrs. DeWitt, why they were rejected and was shocked to learn that Nick himself had called her off.
 Although angry, Mindy realized that it was the best this way and she and Nick officially parted ways but remained friends.
 Some months later, Eve died of an illness and Rick confessed to Mindy that Ed actually turned off her life support machines and he was covering for him.
-Shocked, Mindy feared that she'd be called to testify and left Springfield to start a new life in Paris.
+Shocked, Mindy feared that she had been called to testify and left Springfield to start a new life in Paris.

 In 1997, Mindy briefly returned to Springfield, along with most of the Lewis family, to mourn their beloved HB.
 She also reunited with Billy, for the first time after his release from prison, and gave him advice on his feelings for Cassie Layne before returning to France.
 Mindy was occasionally mentioned by longtime friends Phillip and Rick, and was credited with Marah's makeover when Marah came back from a Paris visit in 1999.